 - Add 2″-3” of aged compost, shredded leaves, small wood chips or fine pine needles.

 - Mulch trees and shrubs to the drip line, as far as the branches reach.

 - Keep mulch 2″-3″ away from the trunks of trees and shrubs.
 Do not mound like a volcano.
 It can kill plants.

 - If wood mulch appears OK, fluff it and top off with 1” of fresh product of the same type.

 - Don’t mix wood mulch into the soil.
 It may rob nitrogen from plants.
 Instead, lay it on top and allow it to naturally decay.

 - Play it safe and don’t use mulch from freshly harvested trees or endangered ones.

 - Don’t use rubber mulch in the garden.
-Rubber mulch should only be used in places like school playgrounds.
+This product should only be used in places like school playgrounds.

 - Mulch: Aged or packaged compost, shredded leaves, small wood chips or fine pine needles